 “I work closely with our clients to ensure that they're receiving the best customer experience.
 I answer their questions, assist them with problems, and offer guidance on how to use data to improve their websites.”

-“I take the stress out of using technology by looking at what frustrates people when they interact with websites or apps.
-This helps me identify what’s behind the problem.
-Then I’m able to offer recommendations based on that data to transform a person’s tech experience into a more intuitive and satisfying one.”
+“I take the stress out of using technology by looking at what frustrates users and identifying what’s behind the problem.
+Then, I offer data-based recommendations to transform a person’s tech experience into a more satisfying one.”

 “I take complex information and make it easy to grasp.”

 "I work to ensure that Georgia.gov serves reliable information and services to all Georgians."